scorchinghot/Core-Machine-Learning-Exploration/README.md

 * Hands-on experience with Regression, Classification, Clustering, Dimensionality Reduction, Ensemble Methods, Recommendation Systems, and Perceptrons.
 * Serves as a bridge to more advanced topics, such as neural networks and deep learning.

+---
-- 🗿 This notebook was created as a personal learning project.
-Explanations and guidance were supplemented with resources including ChatGPT and official documentation.
+**🗿 This notebook was created as a personal learning project.
+Explanations and guidance were supplemented with resources including ChatGPT and official documentation.**